Herbert Morrison (journalist): Scholarly analysis

-Since then, the report has become one of the most famous radio broadcasts.
-Beyond its fame, Morrison's broadcast shaped public sentiment regarding dirigible travel.
-As notes the historian Carl Jablonski, the Hindenburg disaster was one of the first to be documented just as it happened, with cameras and recording appartus present on-site to capture it in real time.
+The scholar Luther F. Sies highlights Morrison's broadcast as a notable event in the history of special, as-it-happened broadcasting.
+In fact, as notes the historian Carl Jablonski, the Hindenburg disaster was one of the first to be documented just as it happened, (Note: The radio writer John Dunning calls it "radio's first on-the-scene disaster.") with cameras and recording apparatus present onsite to capture it in real time.
 This was not the case with many previous disasters, such as the deadlier crash of the USS Akron.
-While these calamities, of which no footage or recording exist, remained largely unwitnessed, the Hindenburgs became a "global media phenomenon" and "one of the biggest news stories of the 20th century."
+While these calamities, of which no footage or recording exist, remained largely unwitnessed, the Hindenburgs became a "global media phenomenon" and "one of the biggest news stories of the 20th century", in the words of the writer S. C. Gwynne and the radio personality R. Scott Childers, respectively.
+Morrison's report is considered among the most famous in radio history.

-In fact, Morrison's report has been described as "the public's most enduring memory of the crash"; some journalists note that it has now become synonymous with the calamity.
-Years later, footage of the Hindenburg disaster were paired together with the recording.
-His emotional delivery inspired one actor in Orson Welles' radio drama "The War of the Worlds", who studied the recording to craft a hysterical reaction to witnessing a ghastly event.
+Some historians have considered the report's significance to the medium of broadcasting.
+In Tim Crook's view, it "demonstrated radio's power to convey the emotional impact of the events that make news".
+The historian Anna Accettola observes that, as an early example of breaking news, it "showed that broadcasting styles would need to change in order to maintain a high standard of sharing information during a crisis".
+Similarly, Christopher H. Sterling and Cary O'Dell cite Morrison's broadcast as an example that proved the radio's role in emergency broadcasting, alongside coverage of the 1937 Ohio River flood.
+Morrison, asked in 1966 on how his feelings about news reporting changed after the Hindenburg disaster, thought that it "helped open a new way to cover news events", by recording a report of the event and then playing it back.

-Morrison's voice is a subject of note to commentators.
-Many experts argue that the recording disks ran too slow, causing the broadcast to run abnormally quickly when played back—according to the audio historian Michael Biel, by a minimum factor of three percent.
+Morrison's voice is also a subject of note to commentators.
+Experts such as Grossman argue that the recording disks ran too slow, causing the broadcast to run abnormally quickly when played back—according to the audio historian Michael Biel, by a minimum factor of three percent.
 Thus, his voice is made to sound high-pitched, when it was actually deep and mellow.